istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 (if its a service of type `clusterIP`).
 The `kube-proxy` on each node maps this IP to a set of pods of the service, and forwards the traffic to one of them selected at random.
-When using a service mesh, the sidecar works similar to the `kube-proxy` as far as traffic forwarding is concerned.
+When using a service mesh, the sidecar works similarly to the `kube-proxy` as far as traffic forwarding is concerned.

 The following diagram depicts the role of DNS today: